A Note to the Coach Who’s Winning and Drowning at the Same Time

 I was good at it.
 And I was paying attention.

-By 2010, I moved into digital marketing project management — working with a company that trained project managers pursuing their certification.
-That role taught me something that changed how I saw everything: how to think in systems.
+By 2010, I moved into digital marketing project management — working with a company that trained PMs pursuing their certification.
+That role changed how I saw everything: how to think in systems.
 How to manage outcomes, not tasks.
 How to build a process that runs without you standing over it.

 Then came an agency owned by a business coach in New Zealand.
 Then ClickFunnels.
 MailerLite.
 AppSumo.